Proximity fuses world war 2

 Table 7 - Number of VT Proximity Fuzes built by Eastman Kodak Rochester, NY during World War Two.

 Four secret projects were pivotal to Allied victory in World War II; the atomic bomb, radar, codebreaking, and the radio proximity fuze.
-2 But it was a fuze rugged enough to be fired .
+The basic function of a fuze is to detonate an explosive charge at the intended moment.

 Development of Proximity Fuzes (VT) for Projectiles - VT Fuzes MKS 32 to 60.

 2, 4 or 10 metres, or about 7, 13, or 33 feet) above ground, which can be selected by gun crews prior to firing.World War II gave great urgency, in 1940, to the search for new weapons with which to combat a massive enemy air threat.
 The radio proximity, or VT fuze for artillery shells represents, as will be readily apparent, a major .
 Today, such a secret weapon would .Learn how the proximity fuse, a device that explodes near a target, was developed by Allied scientists during World War II.One of the most closely guarded technical secrets of World War II, the proximity fuse was developed to counteract the natural defenses of both the airplane and the infantry.So began the development of the VT proximity fuze, a project whose development War Department leaders would consider to be second only in importance to the development .
-Penicillin was not invented during the war, but it was first mass produced .
+3) Korean War to 1960, the period during which considerations of the of the use of nuclear warheads created many new and difficult requirement for fuzing.
 By James Phinney Baxter.This is the story of the proximity fuse, one of the best-kept secrets of World War 2 and regarded by some as the 3 rd most important technological development after the Atomic bomb and Radar.
 World War II [] Design [] Q&A [deleted] • Comment deleted by user.